emqx/emqx-docs/en_US/deploy/tune.md

 This guide includes in general tuning suggestions for benckmark and deployment.

-## Turn off swap
+## Turn off Swap

-Linux swap partitions may cause nondeterministic memory latency to an Erlang virtual machine, which in turn significantly affects the system stability.
+Linux swap partitions may cause nondeterministic memory latency to an Erlang virtual machine, significantly affecting the system stability.
-It is recommended to turn off swap permanently.
+It is recommended to turn off the swap permanently.

-To turn off swap immediately, execute command `sudo swapoff -a`.
+To turn off swap immediately, execute the command `sudo swapoff -a`.
-To turn off swap permanently, comment out the `swap` line in `/etc/fstab` and reboot the host
+To turn off swap permanently, comment out the `swap` line in `/etc/fstab` and reboot the host.

 ## Linux Kernel Tuning